sangeethaNR/DevDayCare/README.md

 ## Questions

 If you have any questions about this repo, feel free to contact any of our team members at mbsaideman@gmail.com, mgmedrano0203@gmail.com, gio53196@gmail.com, and sangeethajadhav123@gmail.com.
-You can find more of our work at [Mackenzie](https://github.com/Msaideman), [Mike](https://github.com/mgmedrano), [Giovanni](https://github.com/gisosa531), and [Sangeetha](https://github.com/sangeethaNR).
+You can find more of our work via our Github profiles: [Mackenzie](https://github.com/Msaideman), [Mike](https://github.com/mgmedrano), [Giovanni](https://github.com/gisosa531), and [Sangeetha](https://github.com/sangeethaNR).